Adobe XD vs Figma

 Cons

-- Steeper learning curve for Adobe users
+- Steeper learning curve for users migrating from traditional design tools

 Figma wins